ftyszyx/feishu-vitepress/blog/docs/en/feishu__2023_1_21_learn_skill_vim.md

 ## easymode

-The leader is allocated with spaces
+The leader is equipped with a space

 <img src="/assets/boxcnmQqrUDxH4PKVb9TDF3bvJe.png" src-width="208" src-height="27" align="center"/>